PSharma2603/sharma_pranav_ui_garden/README.md

 docker --version    # Should return Docker version git --version       # Should return Git version

- Overview
-This project is built using React & Storybook and is containerized using Docker.
-The goal is to create a UI Component Library that runs on localhost:8083.

-Creating the React Component Library
-Using this command "npx create-react-app sharma_pranav_ui_garden --template typescript" create the project.
+Installing the new dependencies by running the following commands

+npx husky-init && npm install
+npx husky install

+npm install --save-dev eslint prettier eslint-config-prettier eslint-plugin-prettier

 Modifications
-Make modifications to the code and add our components to the project.
+Make modifications to the code and adding necessary folders like the .github to the project.

+checking if the all the tests are passing. npm test npm run storybook #running the storybook on port 6006 on the local machine

 Docker Environment
-Building Docker image using this command in the terminal 'docker build -t sharma_pranav_coding_assignment12 .'
+Building Docker image using this command in the terminal 'docker build -t sharma_pranav_coding_assignment13 .'

-then running the container at port 8083
+then running the container at port 8018
-'docker run -p 8083:6006 --name sharma_pranav_coding_assignment12 sharma_pranav_coding_assignment12' using this command.
+'docker run -p 8018:6006 --name sharma_pranav_coding_assignment13 sharma_pranav_coding_assignment13' using this command.

 Stopping the container:
-'docker stop sharma_pranav_coding_assignment12'
+'docker stop sharma_pranav_coding_assignment13
 by using this command
 ```